instructorc/uic_documentation/docs/syllabus.md

 This class will teach students the concepts and techniques that enable web applications to maintain high performance in the face of numerous users and attackers.
 Students will learn and be able to apply software engineering concepts to manage the complexity of client‐side and server‐side software.
 Students will learn and be able to apply computer systems concepts to manage the scalability of the web application, and provide performant service to large numbers of simultaneous users.
 Students will learn and be able to apply computer security concepts to designing a web application which is robust to known and unknown attacks.
 Students will gain familiarity and facility with modern tools which enable creating applications that apply the aforementioned design, performance, and security concepts.
 Students will learn and be able to apply fundamental security concepts so that they can evaluate the security of future application designs in the face of potential future attacks.

 ### Languages and Frameworks:
- - Version Control (Git and GitHub)
- - Node.js
- - Express.js
+ - Node.js, Express.js Framework, Handlebars.js templating
  - HTML, CSS, JS  *Brief overview of Component-based Frameworks - React
  - JSON
  - SQL, SQLite Database
- - Handlebars.js

 ### Topics Covered
  - Authorization and Authentication
  - Page Layout
- - XSS, C
+ - XSS, CORS
  - Paramaterized Queries
  - Session Hijacking
  - SEO
  - DDOS Attack
+ - Passport.js
  - SQL Injection
+ - Sessions, Cookies, Tokens
+ - Http/Https, TLS/SSL, Public/Private Key Exchange Algorithms
+ - Http Headers
+ - Version Control (Git and GitHub)
+ - CI/CD pipelines
- -
+ - Containers (Docker)

 ## Discussion and Forum